 2. Experiment with Lighting

-When it comes to packshot photography ideas, there are two primary choices; natural lighting or studio lighting.
+When it comes to packshot photography ideas, there are two primary choices in lighting setup; natural lighting or studio lighting.

 Studio lighting, or hard lighting, requires some equipment and can range from a DIY setup to a fully functional professional studio.
 It allows you complete control over how lights and shadows will appear in your images.
 If you take photos for multiple products and want them to be consistent, artificial studio lighting is an excellent way to ensure this.